telerik/blazor-docs/components/tabstrip/overview.md

 # TabStrip Overview

-This article provides information about the <a href = "https://www.telerik.com/blazor-ui/tabstrip" target = "_blank">TabStrip component</a> and its core features.
+This article provides information about the <a href = "https://www.telerik.com/blazor-ui/tabstrip" target = "_blank">Blazor TabStrip component</a> and its core features.

 #### Basics